khalidgxg/brooder-doc/docs/workflows/shared/orders-management.md

 ### Step 1 (Customer): Create an Order

 A customer initiates the process.
 This is a transactional process that ensures the order is only created if the payment succeeds.
+For more details on the request body and process, see the [Customer: Order Management documentation](../customer/order-management).

 -   **Endpoint:** `POST /api/v1/customer/orders`
 -   **Status Change:** `(None)` -> **`NEW`**